Adèle Hugo: Illness and pursuit of Albert Pinson

 Signs of mental illness became apparent in Adèle in 1856.
 She had several offers of marriage and romantic infatuations by the time she met and became romantically involved with British army officer Albert Andrew ("Bertie") Pinson in 1854.
 She was almost 24, and he was approximately two years her junior.
 He proposed marriage to Adèle in 1855, but she rejected him.
 Adèle later had a change of heart, wanting to reconcile with Pinson, but he refused to be involved with her.
 Pinson continued his military career, being sent to the 16th Regiment of Foot in Bedfordshire in 1856, where he seldom saw Adèle.
 Pinson then went to Ireland in 1858, upon promotion to lieutenant, where he was stationed until 1861.

 Despite Pinson's rejection, she continued pursuing him.
 Pinson developed a reputation for living a "life of debauchery."
-Adèle followed him when he was stationed to Halifax, Nova Scotia, Canada in 1863.
+Adèle followed him when he was stationed to Halifax, Nova Scotia in 1863.
 Adèle's family worried for her well-being and tried to track her whereabouts by letters:

 Contemporary reports, given by those who may have had some contact with Adèle or who knew her personally, came from her lawyers Mr. Motton and Mr. Lenoir, her neighbors, the local sheriff, and the owner of a bookstore from whom she purchased writing supplies (Guille 132).
 It is from the document provided by the families with whom Adèle lived, the Saunders and the Mottons, that we have the greatest detail concerning her life during this three-year period.
 Mrs. Saunders' faithful correspondence with François-Victor in particular, permitted the Hugo family to be kept abreast of Adèle's health, activities and visitors.
 Their correspondence spans not only the time during which Adèle was a lodger in the Saunders' home, but the time leading up to her departure from Halifax in December of 1866 when she resided with the Motton family two miles outside of town (Guille 100).